 1.3 Motivation for the work on object identifiers and their registration authorities

-Object identifiers (OIDs) have proved a very popular namespace based primarily on a tree-structure of hierarchical registration authorities identified by integer value.
+Object identifiers (OIDs) have proved to be a very popular namespace based primarily on a tree-structure of hierarchical registration authorities identified by integer value.
 Its recent extension to International OIDs allowing arcs to be identified by Unicode labels is also in demand for various applications and is likely to produce requirements for further development and extension, and allocations.

 There is a continuing requirement to provide advice and assistance to other study groups, external standards development organizations (SDOs) and countries on the management of the OID namespace.
 It is expected that the need for help and advice will increase with the introduction of international OIDs and the increasing use of Country Registration Authorities by developing countries.
-There is therefore a continued need for an ITU-T "OID Project" with an appointed project leader to provide such advice and assistance.
+Therefore, there is a continued need for an ITU-T "OID Project" with an appointed project leader to provide such advice and assistance.

 Any innovative use of object identifiers is to be developed in conjunction with ITU-T Study Group 2.